Britain’s unorthodox deep geothermal plant

 This is the same concern as with other on-shore drilling projects like fracking where any injected fluid can act like a ‘fault lubricant’, causing some of these to slip and send seismic waves to the surface.

-Fortunately, only two very minor seismic events were registered during drilling and injection tests, which is a positive sign for developing geothermal power in the region.
+Fortunately, only two very minor seismic events were registered during drilling and injection tests, a positive sign for developing geothermal power in the region.
 These two tiny earthquakes could only be felt on the surface by seismometers, with their magnitude estimated to be equivalent to a ‘door slamming shut’.

 Finding lithium